-The elementary schools have a school psychologist and an adjustment counselor who serve the normal developmental, social and adjustment needs of the student population and families.
+The elementary schools have a school psychologist and an adjustment counselor who serve the developmental, social and adjustment needs of the student population and families.
 These professionals work with classes, small groups and individual students on a short-term basis and are available to help with referrals for students and families who may need more intensive services.

-LIMITED ENGLISH PROFICIENT STUDENTS
+LIMITED ENGLISH PROFICIENT (LEP) STUDENTS

-All students who speak a language other than English in their home must be tested for English proficiency and language dominance.
-Each student will be screened individually.
-The Teacher Assistance Team, with a trained LEP consultant, if necessary, will make a recommendation for support, if needed by the student.
+All students who speak a language other than English in their home will be assessed for English proficiency and language dominance.
+Each student will be screened individually to determine if services are required.
 The complete LEP procedure manual is available at each school and in the district's central office.